ChetanGowdak/Drive-Qkey-AES-SHA/Drive-Qkey-main/README.md

 - Upload, download, and delete files
 - Star and trash functionality
 - Responsive design for a seamless user experience
+- Password protected files using Qkey,SHA-256 and AES

 ## Tech Stack